Taiwan (PRC)

 Overview

 In 2019, the Taipei District Court convicted a gay man living with HIV of having condomless sex without disclosing his HIV-positive status, as prohibited by Article 21.
-He was given a reduced sentence of 17 months’ imprisonment, as permitted under Article 59 of the Criminal Code which allows for reduced punishment in ‘extenuating circumstances’, as HIV was not transmitted.
+He was given a reduced sentence of 17 months’ imprisonment, as permitted under Article 59 of the Criminal Code which allows for reduced punishment in ‘extenuating circumstances’, in this case because HIV was not transmitted.

-In May 2020, a man living with HIV was convicted for having oral sex, and allegedly sexual intercourse, with a partner without disclosing his status.
+In May 2020, a man living with HIV was convicted for having oral sex, and allegedly penetrative sex, with a partner without disclosing his status.
 The defendant was sentenced to a year’s imprisonment in the first instance, however in June 2020 he was acquitted by the High Court.
 In reaching its verdict the appeal court relied upon the latest international medical guidance by UNAIDS which recommends that there should be no use of the criminal law for cases where there is no risk of transmission.
-The court found there to be a lack of evidence that sexual intercourse occurred, the risk of transmission for oral sex without ejaculation is zero, and transmission did not in fact take place in this case, thereby acquitting the defendant.
+The court found that as there was a lack of evidence that sexual intercourse occurred, the risk of transmission for oral sex without ejaculation is zero, and transmission did not in fact take place in this case, the defendant should be acquitted.
 In July 2022 the Supreme Court upheld the acquittal.

 Laws